ZiyadWrites/technical-writing-101/Analyse-your-audience.md

 ## How to analyse your audience

-To gain a better understanding of who your audience is, you can start by creating an audience analysis grid:
+To gain a better understanding of who your audience is, you can complete an audience analysis grid:

 | Question  |  Primary |  Secondary |
 |------------  | ---------  | ---|